Together, with our alumni and community partners, we can create new ways to solve problems.

-We can generate knowledge and develop ethical and socially responsible engineering leaders who contribute to the betterment of society.
-We can quickly adapt to rapidly advancing technologies and address unforeseen challenges, whenever or wherever they arise.
+Currently, our faculty members now teach and mentor more than 1,000 undergraduate and 2,650 graduate students.
+You can help shape the academic journey for these students, and provide access to a high-quality, hands-on engineering educaation while developing technologies that improve lives.
+With your support, we can develop ethical and socially responsible engineering leaders who contribute to the betterment of society.
+You will enable our students to quickly adapt to rapidly advancing technologies and address unforeseen challenges, whenever or wherever they arise.

-Investments in our strategic funding priorities, outlined below, will advance innovative engineering research, enrich the student experience and allow us to continue to grow our expanding engineering programs.
+Your investments in our strategic funding priorities outlined below will advance innovative engineering research, enrich the student experience and allow us to continue to grow our expanding engineering programs for students of today and tomorrow.

 Our Priorities